.. and some practical matters that we find might be of use to you:

 - Measure the vertical length of the corners to determine the amount of corner pieces you’ll need.
 Corner pieces are the same exact model of brick or stone that you’re using on flat surfaces, only they have been molded in an “L” shape.
 They cover the 90 degree corners in your walls and provide a seamless look (avoiding a vertical grout line at the corner).
 Remember; corner pieces are for outside turnings, not inside turnings.
 Once you have measured the total vertical length of your outside corners, you know how many linear foot of corner pieces you need.

-- Generally; 1 linear foot of corner pieces cover approximately 1.1 square foot of area.
+- Although varies by the dimensions of the brick; 1 linear foot of corner pieces for most of our models cover approximately 1-1.1 square foot of area.
 Multiply the total linear footage by this coefficient and you’ll figure out how many square foot of area your corner pieces will cover.
 Subtract this from the total square footage of area.
 This will give you how many square foot of flat bricks/stones you’ll need.
 Always remember to extra a little extra to cover for any losses/wastage.

 To put it in an example: